 In his role as assistant professor and mindfulness program lead at the University of Minnesota's Earl E. Bakken Center for Spirituality & Healing, he teaches undergraduate and graduate mindfulness courses, assists with mindfulness research and helps support mindfulness programming in a variety of non-academic settings.
 Alex is also a Somatic Experiencing Practitioner, trained Co-Active coach, certified Myers-Briggs practitioner and founding member of the Mindfulness for Students network.
 Other areas of personal passion include social justice, embodiment, behavior change and technology for wellbeing.

-Benjamin Hohl is a dedicated meditation practitioner and practice leader.
+Benjamin is a dedicated meditation practitioner and practice leader.
 He has a passion for studying classical Buddhism and integrating it with a contemporary, urban lifestyle.
 His current practice emphasis is Satipaṭṭhāna meditation and embedding it in daily life.
 He has been trained to lead secular mindfulness offerings through the University of Minnesota and has a Certificate in Buddhist Chaplaincy from United Theological Seminary.
-He participated in Spirit Rock Meditation Center’s latest Community Dharma Leader Training Program, which was cut short due to COVID.
+He was also a member in Spirit Rock Meditation Center’s latest Community Dharma Leader Training Program.

 Professionally, Ben is a serial entrepreneur, currently focused on his role as a founding partner and chief innovation officer of the startup studio Cloudburst, a Minneapolis-based benefit corporation.